-- Construction of Phase II improvements at the wastewater treatment plant to meet regulatory requirements and address aging infrastructure. - Construction related to the Chatfield reallocation project.
+- Construction of Phase II improvements at the wastewater treatment plant to meet regulatory requirements and address aging infrastructure. - Redrill of existing well.

 Additional information on the Centennial Water and Sanitation District's capital assets can be found in Note III.B on page 12.